-It is usually a good idea to start an analysis of a PC system by running a hardware monitor to get an overview of the installed hardware and runtime values.
-PC users have a lot of free tools at hand to get that overview, from Speccy and System Information to Open Hardware Monitor and PC Wizard.
+It is usually a good idea to start an analysis of a PC system by running a hardware monitor to get an overview of the installed hardware and related information such as drivers or installed software.

-HWM BlackBox is another system information tool for Windows that displays relevant information in a clean interface.
+HWM BlackBox is a system information tool for Windows that displays hardware-related information in a well designed interface.

-The program makes use of a tabbed interface to display information about the PC's processor, memory configuration, graphics and additional hardware.
+The program uses a tabbed interface to display information about the PC's processor, memory configuration, graphics and additional hardware.

 The last tab offers to run Windows Performance tests, a feature only available on Vista, Windows 7 and newer versions of the operating system.
 Note that these are not as sophisticated as third-party benchmark tools like 3D Mark or Novabench.

-A tiny button in the tabbar contains options to export hardware information into a text or XML file, change the hardware refresh speed rate, and to open an Overclocking Panel which provides an overview of overclocked components of the PC and components that are usually overclocked (processor, RAM, video card).
+A tiny button on the tabbar offers options to export hardware information into a text or XML file, change the hardware refresh speed rate, and links to an Overclocking Panel which provides an overview of overclocked components of the PC and components that are usually overclocked (processor, RAM, video card).

 Ghacks is a technology news blog that was founded in 2005 by Martin Brinkmann.
 It has since then become one of the most popular tech news sites on the Internet with five authors and regular contributions from freelance writers.